Molecule MolGraph featurizers#

 [1, 0]]), rev_edge_index=array([1, 0]))

-This featurizer turns a batch of SMILES strings into a featurized batched graph.
-It relies on the cuik-molmaker package to (1) convert SMILES strings into Chem.Mol objects, (2) calculate the features of atoms and bonds, and (3) batch all the individual graphs together.
+Unlike SimpleMoleculeMolGraphFeaturizer, which featurizes a single molecule at a time and returns one MolGraph, CuikmolmakerMolGraphFeaturizer featurizes an entire batch of SMILES strings in a single call and returns one batched graph (BatchCuikMolGraph).
+It relies on the cuik-molmaker package to (1) convert the SMILES strings into Chem.Mol objects, (2) calculate the atom and bond features for every molecule, and (3) batch all the individual graphs together — all in the

 When creating the featurizer, you can give it options to control step 1 (currently only add_h).
-For step 2, the featurizer takes atom_featurizer_mode to determine which atom and bond features to calculate, instead of separate atom and bond featurizers.
+For step 2, the featurizer takes a single atom_featurizer_mode (V1, V2, ORGANIC, or RIGR) that determines which atom and bond features to calculate, instead of taking separate atom and bond featurizers.

 from chemprop.featurizers.molgraph.molecule import CuikmolmakerMolGraphFeaturizer